From Survive to Thrive: Cancer as a Catalyst for Deeper Meaning & Purpose

 What makes Dr. Caryn Lerman qualified to lead this work?

-Dr. Lerman combines four decades of cancer research with deep understanding of psychology and human transformation.
+Dr. Lerman combines four decades of cancer research with a deep understanding of psychology and human transformation.
 As Director of USC Norris Cancer Center, she’s published over 400 scientific articles, but as an MEA alumna, she also brings personal wisdom about midlife transitions and meaning-making.
-Her current research on psilocybin for healing adds cutting-edge perspective to traditional approaches.
+She also brings personal understanding as a cancer caregiver, having supported a loved one through cancer.
+This dual perspective as both a leading cancer researcher and someone who’s witnessed cancer’s impact on the people she loves, allows her to hold space for the full complexity of this experience.

 What about Chip's role and experience with this topic?